UAlbanyArchives/arclight_integration_project/README.md

 discovery_storage_root: /path/to/digital_object_root
 manifest_url_root: https://my.server.org
 error_log_file: /path/to/errors.log
+audio_thumbnail_file: ./fixtures/thumbnail.jpg
 ```

 Optionally, you can pass the path to any `.yml` file as the last arg of any iiiflow function.

+For audio thumbnails and test to work, set audio_thumbnail_file to either a local path or accessible url to an image file.

 ```
 create_ptif("collection1", "object1", "path/to/config.yml")